mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

 }
 ```

-Sharktopoda will respond with an ack:
+Sharktopoda will respond with an ok:

 ```json
 {